robincornett/send-images-rss/readme.txt

 == Upgrade Notice ==

-= 2.5.0 =
-Completely renovated caption processing.

-= 2.4.2 =
+= 2.5.1 =
-Prepared for WordPress 4.0 release.
+bugfix so external images are not processed.

 == Changelog ==

+= 2.5.1 =
+* bugfix: if images are external, they are not processed by the plugin
+* escaped things

 = 2.5.0 =
 * added new function to deal with captions and alignment.